Summary Itinerary: Origin of Coffee Adventure

-Day 1: Fly to Addis Ababa, tour the city
+Day 1: Fly to Addis Ababa, visit coffee company

-Day 2: Fly to Jimma, drive to Bonga, walk to a waterfall
+Day 2: Fly to Jimma, drive to Bonga, walk to viewpoint

 We will hop on a short national flight down to the city of Jimma, from where we will drive the two hours to Bonga in the Kaffa Biosphere Reserve, taking in the truly spectacular views along the way.
-We will stretch our legs by taking a walk to see a beautiful waterfall in the jungle where we will also pass a bee farm.
+We will stretch our legs by taking a walk up to the viewpoint above Bonga, to get our bearings, and absorb the beauty of the area we are about to explore.
 Our guesthouses are located just outside of the town, amidst a beautifully maintained exotic gardens surrounded by acacia trees and jungle.